hwborchers/ctv-numericalmath/README.md

     iterative thresholding method, while
     [irlba](https://cran.r-project.org/package=irlba) will compute approximate
     singular values/vectors of large matrices.
--   Package [PRIMME](https://cran.r-project.org/package=PRIMME) interfaces PRIMME, a
-    C library for computing eigenvalues and corresponding eigenvectors of real symmetric or complex Hermitian matrices.
-It can find largest, smallest, or interior eigen-/singular values and will apply preconditioning to accelerate convergence.
 -   The packages [geigen](https://cran.r-project.org/package=geigen) and
     [QZ](https://cran.r-project.org/package=QZ) compute generalized eigenvalues and
     -vectors for pairs of matrices, and QZ (generalized Schur)